checkmyhttps/checkmyhttps/README.md

 # CheckMyHTTPS

-CheckMyHTTPS is a method allowing the verification (check) that your secured web connections ('HTTPS' protocols) are not intercepted (neither decrypted, nor listened, nor modified).
-We have created several simple tools that use this method (WEB browser add-ons, smartphone apps, etc.).
+CheckMyHTTPS ensures that your secured WEB connections (HTTPS) are not intercepted (neither decrypted, nor listened, nor modified.
+We have created several simple tools that use this method : Firefox & Chromium-based WEB browser add-ons and an Android app.

 # How it works?

-If you have any doubt (or when you want), you are free to check your HTTPS connection by clicking on the CheckMyHTTPS icon (a gray padlock).
-At that time, the check of your HTTPS connection is performed.
-The gray padlock can turn to the following colors:
-- Green: the HTTPS connection isn't intercepted;
+When browsing on secured sites ("https://..." websites), you can check the security status by clicking on the extension icon.

-- Red: the HTTPS connection is intercepted;
+- The icon is green : your connection is not compromised;
+- The icon is red : your connection is considered very risky (hijacked, modified, listened);
-- Blue: the verification is impossible (check server unreachable, website in whitelist);
+- The icon is gray : the verification is impossible (check server is unreachable, network error);
-- Gray: the verification is in progress.
+- The icon is black : the verification is in progress.

 # Respect for privacy:

+The CheckMyHTTPS extension requires to send only two parameters to the check server :
-- The extension is only active when you click on its icon.
-At that moment, it only uses the name of the visited website and the certificate received from it;
+- The domain name of the visited website;
-- The "verification server" only receives the name of the visited website
+- The IP address of the visited website.
-- You can create your own "verification server"
+You have free choice regarding the website to check.

+Moreover, we give you the possibility to be free regarding the check server as you can make and host your own.

 # More details: